6 Easy Ways to Fix Media Feature Pack Install Failed

 1. Make sure you’re signed in as an administrator user

-- Press the Windows + S keyboard shortcut at the same time to open a search tool.
+- Press the Windows + S keyboard shortcut to open a search tool.

 - Type Control Panel within the search tool, and click Control Panel in the results.

-- Then click User Accounts and go to Change your account type in the Control Panel.
+- Then click Change account type in the Control Panel.

 - Select the Administrator option if your user account is a standard one.